Basic Tools for the Newbie

 Well, that's the basic list

 This isn't tools exactly but I couldn't figure where

 I've switched entirely to square drive wood

-Invented by Peter Robertson, a Canadian, and also called
+Invented by Peter Robertson, a Canadian, and also

 are some reasons square drive screws are better.
 So far, these